henrimie/slass/README.md

 Replace X with the number of the server and OPTION with</br>
 **start** - you guess it</br>
 **stop** - ahem...well</br>
 **restart** - Does a restart.
 If you have many big mods loaded, this command may fail because the server takes to long to stop.
-Just issue stop and after a short wait start again.</br>
+Just issue **stop** and after a short wait **start** again.</br>
 **status** - prints the service status</br>
 **log** - prints the serverlog onto the prompt in realtime as it is written, abort with Ctrl-C</br></br>
 **Update** the servers and mods by running **sudo /srv/arma3/scripts/runupdate.sh**.
 The script will then download/update A3 and the workshop-mods registered in **modlist.inp**.</br>
+You will also need to execute the command</br>
+*ln -s /home/{useradmin}/Steam /home/{userupdate}/Steam*</br>
+for each user you want to enable to run the update script.
+Run the command as the user {userupdate}.
+Replace {useradmin} and {userupdate} with the respective user names.
+The command will create a symlink of the Steam cache folder into the home directory of {userupdate}.
+This forces steam to use only one repository of cache files for all users, preventing several issues.

 **2. Install mods**</br>
 For **workshop** mods: Ensure you have the mod subscribed for the user you wish to use for the update.
 Write an entry for the mod to install into modlist.inp as described in the installation section.
 Run an update.</br></br>
 For **non-workshop** (i.e. local) mods: Put the mod into **/srv/arma3/a3master/_mods/** and copy the **.bikey** file (if one is needed) in a respective folder **./_mods/@modname/keys**.
 Set the file owner and permissions like the other mods have it.
 You may alternatively run an update to let the script set the permissions.
-Write an entry for the mod to install into **modlist.inp** as described in the installation section. reboot the a3srv1 to load the mod. </br></br>
+Write an entry for the mod to install into **modlist.inp** as described in the installation section.
+Reboot the a3srv1 to load the mod. </br></br>
 In both cases, ensure the **.bikey** file (if one is needed) is in a folder **./_mods/@modname/keys**, if you observe problems loading the mod.
 Otherwise the script won't find it.

 **3. Edit server configs**</br>